TrinVeerasiri/depth_survey_rc_ship/README.md

 First, we hack the GARMIN GPSmap 421s by wiring it to serial port.
 Using Arduino IDE with the softwareserial library to read the value GARMIN sent back to our computer.
 It is the NMEA code.
 This code return the position of GARMIN in latitude, longtitude and also return depth.
 With the pocket WIFI on ship, we sent this 3 data using "CURL" command on cloud.
 We create the Google Form to collect the data then then write them in Google Sheet.
 The result can pull down to plot the underwater topology in MATLAB.

+There are 2 files here
+1) C++ Arduino code use to acquire the data from GARMIN and send them to Google Sheet on cloud
+2) MATLAB code use to print the underwater topology.

+* Must manually copy the data to plot in MATLAB.

 <p align="center">
   <img width="400" height="265" src="rc_ship_scaled.jpg">
 </p>